From Jct. Hwy 100 and Hwy. 100A: Go 2 mi. N on Hwy. 100A.

 Camp Calvin Coolidge, located in Calvin Coolidge State Forest, was established June 9, 1933 as the third Civilian Conservation Corps (CCC) camp in Vermont.
 The original Coolidge State Park was built solely by the CCC.
 They also completed a network of forest highways and carried out extensive reforestation projects.

 Much of what is now Coolidge State Forest was once cleared for tilled land and pasture, as evidenced by extensive stonewalls and many foundations.
 In the late nineteenth century there was a small town immediately adjacent to Coolidge State Park (later becoming part of the Forest).
 Businesses once located there included a store, blacksmith shop, and a hotel.

-There are 36 lean-to sites and 26 tent/trailer sites arranged in two camping loops.
+There are 36 lean-to sites and 26 tent/RV sites arranged in two camping loops.
 There are four rest rooms providing modern plumbing, two of which have hot showers ($).
 There is a large picnic shelters and group camping area.
 There is also a nature center, horseshoes and a play area.
 There is a sanitary dump station for RVs, but no hookups.
 Many day hikes are available in the park.

 There a several hiking trails, volleyball and a group camping area in the park.

 You Can Rent a Pavilion at Coolidge